Downtown Los Angeles Community Plan Update

 • Material accessibility

-• Key materials will be available in Spanish, Japanese, Chinese, and Vietnamese
+• Key materials were made available in Spanish, Japanese, Chinese, and Vietnamese

-• Simultaneous translation for Spanish during Webinars; other languages if available, as requested
+• Simultaneous translation for Spanish during Webinars as requested

-• All webinars will include phone access to provide engagement opportunities for those without internet or computer access
+• All webinars included phone access to provide engagement opportunities for those without internet or computer access

 Timeline & Outreach Activities